Hitler family: First World War

 Hitler became embittered about Germany's defeat, and his ideological development began.
 He described the war as "the greatest of all experiences", and was praised by his commanding officers for his bravery.
 The experience reinforced his German nationalist beliefs and he was shocked by Germany's capitulation in November 1918.
-Like other German nationalists, he believed in the Dolchstoßlegende (stab-in-the-back legend), which claimed that the German army, "undefeated in the field", had been "stabbed in the back" on the home front by civilian politicians and Marxists, later dubbed the "November criminals".
+Like other German nationalists, he believed in the Dolchstoßlegende (stab-in-the-back legend), according to which the German army, "undefeated in the field", had been "stabbed in the back" on the home front by civilian politicians and Marxists, later dubbed the "November criminals".